-Thank you for visiting Head for Points, the UK’s largest frequent flyer blog.
+Thank you for visiting Head for Points, the UK’s largest frequent flyer website.
 This page will explain more about the site, about me, and about what you will find here if you choose to become a regular reader (which I hope you do!).

 After you’ve read this page, a good place to go is the ‘Favourites‘ tab – in particular, our ‘Avios Redemption University‘ articles.
 You also need to decide how to follow Head for Points – by bookmarking the site and checking it daily (my preferred choice), signing up to our emails or following us on Facebook, Twitter, Google+ or LinkedIn.

 You should also check out our ‘Credit Cards Update‘ page, as signing up for a travel credit card is by far the easiest way to build up your Avios and other points quickly.

 If you are new to frequent flyer miles, take a look at our ‘Beginners Guide to Collecting Avios Points‘ – you can post questions on that page, and I will try to answer them within 24 hours.